Millionaires Melissa Harris-Perry and bell hooks schmooze about oppression

 By Stanley K. Ridgley, PhD

 We can be grateful, I suppose, that the coterie of high-profile racialists in our public square is small.
-Just how small is demontrated when they appear on televsion and on YouTube recordings as they interview each other.
+Just how small is demonstrated when they appear on television and on YouTube recordings as they interview each other.

 Here is a classic whine-fest conducted by Melissa Harris-Perry and the late author bell hooks, with both of them complaining about the Man.
 The irony of these two privileged millionaires with access to millions of viewers and listeners complaining about being silenced is an exercise in narcissistic absurdity.
 They are obsessed with race to an almost sociopathic degree.